-How to Own a Silencer
+How to Own a Silencer in a NFA Gun Trust

 If you have been wanting to add a silencer to your collection, then you should be aware that silencers are federally regulated.
 To purchase and own a silencer, you must register with the Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE, also known at the ATF).
 The Secure Gun Trust was designed to hold silencers and other firearms in trust.
 With a Secure Gun Trust, after your purchase you simply complete the trust documents, and then submit a copy of the gun trust along with the ATF application to register to own the silencer with gun trust so you do not have to register as an individual.
 There are a large number of advantages to registering with the Secure Gun Trust rather than doing it personally.